 I must admit I don’t know anything about sewing, or repairing things!
 But thankfully there are people out there that do, and in many instances, you can get your clothing, footwear or accessories repaired rather than having to throw them out.
 If there really is no way of salvaging them, could they be used for something else?
 I’ve seen examples of old jumpers becoming cushion covers, t-shirts being made into headbands and shorts becoming wash cloths!

-I am not by any means perfect and I still have a lot to learn when it comes to sustainability.
+I am not by any means perfect and I still have a lot to learn when it comes to living more sustainably.
 However I feel like making small incremental changes is better than nothing and for me, it has started with my consumption of clothes!
-Below I have listed a few people you could follow on Instagram that know a lot more about slow fashion than me 😊

 Image credits: Unsplash